fzago-cray/liblustre/README.md

     of the work done by the caller could be done inside, like bound checking.
 Return the hai or NULL if no more hais are available in that hal.
--   inspect strcpy/strncpy/strcat/... and replace with strscpy/strscat
-    if possible.
 -   move the copytool to a different repository.
 It's in this library for convenience only.
 -   find a better name for llapi_hsm_state_get_fd, as it doesn't return